GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 #### Using oxd as mediator

-When using oxd, administrators can follow the steps similar as [above](#integrating-openid-connect-providers) taking into account these considerations:
+When using oxd, administrators can follow the steps similar as [above](#integrating-openid-connect-providers) taking into account the following considerations:

-- For provider `type` select "openidconnect-oxd"
+- For provider `type`, select "openidconnect-oxd"

-- Instead of creating a client directly, a call to OXD Server [`register-site` API method](https://gluu.org/docs/oxd/4.0/api/#register-site) must be issued.
+- Instead of creating a client directly, a call to the oxd server [`register-site` API method](https://gluu.org/docs/oxd/4.0/api/#register-site) must be issued.
 [Here](https://github.com/GluuFederation/passport-oxd#create-a-client) is an example.
-From this action, the so-called `oxdID` will be obtained.
-Ensure the client created actually got the scopes requested.
+From this action, the `oxdID` will be obtained.
+Ensure the client created actually has the scopes requested.

 - Supply values for the properties required.
 These properties are explained [here](https://github.com/GluuFederation/passport-oxd#configure-strategy) (see options parameter).